Magnesium sulfate (medication): Barium chloride poisoning

 Magnesium sulfate is used to treat barium chloride poisoning, where sulfate binds to barium to form insoluble barium sulfate.

 Lead poisoning

 Magnesium sulfate was historically used as a treatment for lead poisoning.
 Prior to the development of chelation therapy, cases of accidental lead ingestion were often immediately treated with magnesium sulfate, which would cause the lead to be precipitated out and, with a high enough dose, literally purged from the digestive system as insoluble lead(II) sulfate.
 In this application, magnesium sulfate saw particular use in veterinary medicine of the early-to-mid 20th century; Epsom salt was already available on many farms for agricultural purposes, and it was often prescribed in the treatment of farm animals which inadvertently ingested lead.

 Adjuvant to local anesthetics

-Magnesium sulfate can be administrated intrathecally with opioids to prolong their analgesic duration.
+Magnesium sulfate can be administered intrathecally with opioids to prolong their analgesic duration.

 Research

 Magnesium sulfate has been used as an experimental treatment of Irukandji syndrome caused by envenomation by certain species of Irukandji jellyfish, but the efficacy of this treatment remains unproven.